slviajero/tinybasic/MANUAL.md

 ### Introduction

 The dark arts language set contain a set of command which can cause evil.
 BASIC is a beginner language and protects the user from dangerous things.
 This makes it somehow rigid.
 The three dark arts commands give access to the inner working of the heap and the program storage.
 They have side effects and can destroy a running program.
+CLR is extended in dark arts.
+It can delete variables from the heap.

 ### MALLOC